daniel-samson/neovim/README.md

 - Deepin Unstable, Stable

 ## Installation:
-Installs the latest version of NeoVim and configures NeoVim to used as an IDE.
+NeoVim IDE installs the latest version of NeoVim and configures NeoVim to used as an IDE.
 If you have already set up neovim before, then this will overwrite your init.lua file.

 **Using git:**
 <pre>